lindsayerin3393/witchUniversity/README.md

 - you will have ample time to complete project, NO EXTENSIONS WILL BE GIVEN
 - build incrementally!
 - if you have an error, fix the error, before attempting to **add** functionality
+- Turn in a short (2 - 5 minute) video showing each tier and the functionality you accomplished

+## Notes

+- This is NOT the same project for each class, so even if you heard about a previous class's project don't make assumptions.
+- You are not graded on the passing of the tests, but the achieved functionality of the project.
+- Depending on the version of the project your class gets, you may only have tests through the first tier.
+If this is the case, think of them as "training wheels".

 ### Views and Functionality